 While you can redeem points for gift cards and cash rewards, it’s clear that most of your value with this card is found through travel credit.
 In order to make a substantial dent in your business travel costs, it makes sense to take advantage of as many bonus point opportunities as possible to raise monetary value.

 – There’s no annual fee or foreign transaction fee.

-– Balance transfers and cash advances incur a fee of $10 or 4%, whichever is greater.
+– Balance transfers fee either $10 or 4% of the amount of each transaction, whichever is greater.

 – There’s a 0% intro APR on purchases during the first nine billing cycles of the account.